JeremyLikness/azure-fn-file-process-hol/README.md

 # Use Azure Functions to process a CSV File and import data into Azure SQL

 > NOTE: this hands on lab is currently under development.
 This note will be removed when it is final.
+This lab may be moved to a separate repository at some point.

 ## Introduction

+Coming soon ...

 ## Exercises